haoningwu3639/SpatialScore/README.md

 ## News
 - [2025.5] We have released evaluation code, supporting most mainstream models.
-- [2025.5] We have released VGBench and SpatialScore, which are available on [Huggingface](https://huggingface.co/datasets/haoningwu/SpatialScore).
+- [2025.5] We have released VGBench, SpatialScore and SpatialScore-Hard, which are available on [Huggingface](https://huggingface.co/datasets/haoningwu/SpatialScore).
 - [2025.5] Our pre-print paper is released on arXiv.

 ## Requirements